Adufe-Obanijesu/hotel/README.md

 ---

 It's a beautifully crafted image rich website for hotels.
-Catch the attention of your guests, traveler or tourists with this stunning & professional looking website.
+Catch the attention of your guests, travelers or tourists with this stunning & professional looking website.

 ![Demo Image](https://github.com/Adufe-Obanijesu/hotel/blob/main/public/images/thumbnail.png?raw=true)